behreajj/AsepriteSwatchExchange/README.md

 If a sprite is open, then the active sprite's palette is set to the import.
 If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas; if the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.

 Open sprites in indexed color mode will be converted to RGB before the palette is set, then re-converted to indexed color mode after.
-For `.aco` and `.ase` files, their transparent color will be set to zero.
-For `.act` files, the script will check for an index.
+This will reset its transparent color to zero.

 ### Color Profiles